 Oliver C. Ritchey founded Ritchey’s Dairy on August 3, 1940 just outside the rural town of Martinsburg, PA.
 A farmer for most of his life, his dream was to operate his own dairy.
 He realized that dream by building a 36’ by 40’ processing plant and dairy store on his farm.

 The late 50’s and throughout the 60’s brought many innovations to the dairy industry.
 Ritchey’s was the first dairy in the area to switch from picking up milk from farms in milk cans to using a tank truck.
 In 1960 the first paperboard cartons were being used.
 These first cartons were sealed on top with staples!
 1965 was our 25th anniversary, and we had glass bottles commemorating it.
-By 1968, all production was switched to paperboard cartons and glass bottles were no longer used.
+By 1968, most of the production was switched to paperboard cartons and glass bottles were getting phased out.

-With the passing of Oliver in 1963, Paul took over ownership of the dairy.
-With the help of his wife Mildred, he ran the dairy through these innovative times.
-In 1973 Paul turned the leadership of the dairy over to Reid.
+With the help of his wife Mildred, Paul continued to lead the dairy through these innovative times.
+In 1973 Paul retired and turned the leadership of the dairy over to his son Reid.
 Reid, following his grandfather and fathers lead, continued to expand and improve all areas of the dairy operations.
 New and bigger trucks were utilized to take care of the growing stores that were carrying Ritchey’s milk.
 By the early 1980’s, new state of the art bottling machines were installed.
 In 1986, Reid expanded the building to accommodate a new ice cream production room, cooler and freezer space, and new offices.
 The late 80’s also brought with it the addition of iced tea to our product line.
-Always wanting the best product, Reid made the decision to use Roaring Spring Spring Water and cane sugar to make the iced tea.
+Always wanting the best product, Reid made the decision to use Roaring Spring Water and granulated sugar to make the iced tea.

 The new millennium also brought with it a new general manager.
 Andrew, Reid’s son, came to take over that position.
 And just like the generations before him, Andrew strived to keep the dairy up to date and moving forward.
 A new warehouse cooler was added that allowed for more efficient loading and unloading of delivery trucks.
 The milk never leaves cold storage until delivered.
 New machinery was added that allowed us to package milk in light blocking plastic jugs, replacing the paper milk cartons.